 The Starving Artist despises the need for money.
 The Thriving Artist makes money to make art – Jeff Goins

-When youth pastoring was my dream it paid the bills, not it funds my next dream of training and coaching youth workers.
+When youth pastoring was my dream it was to pay the bills, but now it funds my next dream of training and coaching youth workers.
 My job pays for

 - my SoundCloud account where I post my podcast